8 Reasons Why People Drink Soda & 16 Reasons To Give Up Soda Drinking

 Soda may be pretty inexpensive when compared with fruit juice and milk.
 With combo meals, a large soda is only an extra dollar, and you get fries!

-Many soft drinks contain caffeine and caffeine is mildly addictive.
-This fact is part of the reason soda is such a hard habit to break.
+Many soft drinks contain caffeine which is mildly addictive.
+This fact is part of the reason why soda is such a hard habit to break.
 If you're addicted to the caffeine in soda, you're really having two habits - the soda habit and the caffeine habit.

 16 Reasons To Stop Drinking Soda

-These were reasons why we drink soda and here are 16 powerful reasons to give up soda drinking.
+These were reasons why we drink soda and now let's take a look at 16 powerful reasons to give up soda drinking.

-Do you know the extent to which drinking carbonated, caffeinated, sugared, or artificially sweetened beverages harms your body?
-Giving up soft drinks can be one of the best things you can do to improve your health.
+You may not even realize the extent to which drinking carbonated, caffeinated, sugared, or artificially sweetened beverages harm your body!
+Giving up soft drinks can be one of the best and simplest things you can do to improve your health.

 First of all, there are no nutritionally beneficial components in soft drinks.
-Soft drinks mostly consist of filtered water and refined sugars.
-Yet the average American drinks about 57 gallons of soft drinks each year.
+They mostly consist of filtered water and refined sugars.
+Yet the average American drinks about 41 gallons of soft drinks each year.

 2Weight Gain & Obesity

-Many people either forget or don't realize how many extra calories they consume in what they drink.
-Drinking a single 330 ml can a day of sugary drinks translates to more than 1lb of weight gain every month.
+People even don't think about how many unnecessary extra calories they consume in what they drink.
+Drinking a single 330 ml can a day of sugary drinks translates to more than 1 lb of weight gain every month.

-According to the results of high quality study3 reducing consumption of sugar-sweetened beverages helped reduce body mass index in the heaviest teenagers.
+On the other hand, according to the results of high quality study3, reducing consumption of sugar-sweetened beverages helped reduce body mass index in the heaviest teenagers.

 This is a consequence of #2.
-Anything that promotes weight gain increases the risk of diabetes.
-Drinking soda not only contributes to making people fat, but it also stresses the body's ability to process sugar5.
-Some scientists now suspect that the sweet stuff may help explain why the number of Americans with type 2 diabetes has tripled from 6.6 million in 1980 to 20.8 million today.
+Anything that leads to weight gain increases the risk of diabetes.
+And besides contributes to excess pounds, drinking soda also stresses the body's ability to process sugar5.
+Scientists now believe that the sweet stuff may help explain why the number of Americans with type 2 diabetes has tripled from 6.6 million in 1980 to 20.8 million today.

-Rapidly absorbed carbohydrates like high fructose corn syrup put more strain on insulin-producing cells than other foods.
-When sugar enters the bloodstream quickly, the pancreas has to secrete large amounts of insulin for the body to process it.
-Some scientists believe that the unceasing demands that a soda habit places on the pancreas may ultimately leave it unable to keep up with the body's need for insulin.
-Also, insulin itself becomes less effective at processing sugar; both conditions contribute to the risk of developing diabetes.
+Rapidly absorbed carbohydrates like high fructose corn syrup put more strain on insulin-producing cells.
+And here is why: when sugar enters the bloodstream quickly, the pancreas has to secrete large amounts of insulin for the body to process it.
+Soda habit places an unceasing demand on the pancreas to produce insulin and some scientists believe that this may ultimately lead for pancreas to be unable to keep up with the body's need for insulin.
+Also, insulin itself becomes less effective at processing sugar.
+Both these conditions contribute to the risk of developing diabetes.

-Interestingly, women who consumed a lot of fruit juice--which is high in natural fructose--were not at increased risk of diabetes, leading researchers to speculate that naturally occurring sugars may have different metabolic effects than added sugars.
-They also speculate that vitamins, minerals, fiber, and phytochemicals in fruit juices may have a protective effect against weight gain and diabetes, counterbalancing the adverse effects of sugar.
+Interestingly, women who consumed a lot of fruit juice--which is high in natural fructose--were not at increased risk of diabetes.
+This fact leaded researchers to suppose that naturally occurring sugars may have different metabolic effects than added sugars.
+It is quite possible that vitamins, minerals, fiber, and phytochemicals in fruit juices may have a protective effect against weight gain and diabetes, neutralizing the adverse effects of sugar.

 Researchers from Brigham and Women's Hospital in Boston and Harvard Medical School4 analyzed data from the Nurses' Health Study II, a trial tracking the health of more than 51,000 women.
 None of the participants had diabetes at the onset of the study in 1991.
 Over the following 8 years, 741 women were diagnosed with the disease.
 Researchers found that women who drank one or more sugary drinks a day gained more weight and were 83% more likely to develop type 2 diabetes than those who imbibed less than once a month.

-Frequent consumption of soft drinks may also increase the risk of osteoporosis,6 especially in people who drink soft drinks instead of calcium-rich milk7.
-High soda consumption (particularly cola15) in children poses a significant risk factor for impaired calcification of growing bones.
+Frequent consumption of soft drinks may also increase the risk of osteoporosis,6 especially in people who substitute calcium-rich milk with soft drinks7.
+High soda consumption (particularly cola15) in children represents a significant risk factor for impaired calcification of growing bones.

 In the 1950s, children drank 3 cups of milk for every 1 cup of sugary drinks.
 Today that ratio is reversed: 3 cups of sugary drinks for every cup of milk.
-Tellingly, osteoporosis is a major health threat for 44 million Americans.
-Most experts now say that the real culprit is soda's displacement of milk in the diet, though some scientists believe that the acidity of colas may be weakening bones by promoting the loss of calcium.
+No wonder, osteoporosis is a major health problem for 44 million Americans.
+Most experts now explain that the real culprit is soda's displacement of milk in the diet, though some scientists believe that the acidity of colas weaken bones by promoting the loss of calcium.

-The acidity can dissolve the mineral content of the enamel, making the teeth weaker, more sensitive, and more susceptible to decay.
-Soda's acidity makes it even worse for teeth than the solid sugar found in candy.
+Acidic food contributes to the dissolution of the mineral content of the enamel, making the teeth weaker, more sensitive, and more susceptible to decay.
+Acids found in soda are worse for the teeth even than solid sugar from candies.